brianjpatterson/zipBenchmark/README.md

 Benchmark program that compares compression ratios for gzip and/or bzip2

 So look in ChallengeDesc.md to find out where to put the commands you want to use, and where to put the files you want to test the compression ratios on.

+You can change the paths to whatever you want in the code of benchmark.sh also.